ABOUT THE INDIANAPOLIS HIKING CLUB

 INDIANAPOLIS HIKING CLUB ACHIEVEMENT AWARDS

-In 2006 the Club established an Achievement Awards program to recognize hiking related achievements during the Club year, which runs from October 1 through September 30.
-Winners are announced at the Winter Banquet during the holiday season.
-There are eleven different awards, in categories such as hiking more than 1,000 miles and completing the longest scheduled hike.
-In addition to hiking related awards we also recognize new 25 year members at the Winter Banquet.
+In 2006 the Club established an Achievement Awards program to recognize hiking related achievements during the Club fiscal year.
+Winners are announced at the Winter Banquet.
+There are eleven different awards, in categories, such as hiking more than 1,000 miles or completing the longest scheduled hike.
+In addition to hiking related awards we also recognize Trail Maintenance volunteers and new 25 year members.

 To see a description of the awards and a list of the most recent and past winners click on